Eventual-Inc/Daft/docs-v2/integrations/huggingface.md

     ```

 It's important to note that this will not work with standard tier private datasets.
-Huggingface does not auto convert private datasets to parquet format, so you will need to specify the path to the files you want to read.
+Hugging Face does not auto convert private datasets to parquet format, so you will need to specify the path to the files you want to read.

 === "🐍 Python"